a5chan/uwinfosessions/README.md

 ==================

 This is a simple web application developed by several University of Waterloo students.
-Ihe goal is to display upcoming University of Waterloo Coop Info Sessions in a clean and simple manner.
+The goal is to display upcoming University of Waterloo Coop Info Sessions in a clean and simple manner.

 To Do List: